devluixos/TextSight/README.md

 ## Contributing

 We welcome contributions from the community!
 Whether you're a developer, designer, or tester, there's a place for you in the TextSight project.
-Check out our GitHub Issues for tasks that need attention.
+Check out our [Discord](https://discord.gg/FyTVuNbq)

-If you'd like to write some code but don't know where to start, we've written some ToDos.
+If you'd like to write some code but don't know where to start, we've written some [ToDos](https://publish.obsidian.md/luix/Master+Thesis/TextSight_Publish/Development/1+Introduction.).

 ## Feedback and Testing

 Testers are always welcome.
-Give TextSight a try, analyze a few documents, and provide feedback (preferably on Discord).
+Give TextSight a try, analyze a few documents, and provide feedback (preferably on [Discord](https://discord.gg/FyTVuNbq)).
 Your insights are invaluable in making TextSight better.

 TextSight currently uses OpenAI's GPT-4o model, so you need an API key.
 If you cannot get one, we have a few keys with a $5 budget each for you.
 With $5 you'll be able to analyze a significant number of documents.